YashikaVerma156/EnclaveSim/README.md

 <p align="center">
   <h1 align="center"> EnclaveSim (IEEE HOST'22) </h1>
   <p> A trace-based micro-architectural simulator to support enclave simulations.
-It is build on top of an existing simulator ChampSim.</p>
+It is built on top of an existing simulator, ChampSim.</p>

-# Compile
+## Compile

 * How to build it?